$t\bar{t}t\bar{t}$ signatures through the lens of color-octet scalars: Fitting the excess today and in the future

 \subsection{Results from LHC Run 2}

 We finally turn to fits and constraints in the parameter space of our models in light of both four-top final-state event analyses in Figures \hyperref[f8]{8} and \hyperref[f9]{9}.
 The first of these shows a plot in the plane of scalar sgluon mass $m_O$ and lightest stop squark mass $m_{\tilde{t}_1}$.
 This is a fairly realistic region in the natural parameter space of minimal ($R$-symmetric) models with Dirac gauginos in which the Dirac gluino mass is fixed at $m_3 = 2.0\, \text{TeV}$ and the heavier stop squark $\tilde{t}_2$ is $300\,\text{GeV}$ more massive than $\tilde{t}_1$.
 As we noted in \hyperref[s2.2]{Section 2.2}, and showed in \hyperref[f3]{Figure 3}, the branching fraction $\text{BF}(O \to t\bar{t})$ of the scalar sgluon to top quarks increases with increasing $m_{\tilde{t}_1}$ (and $m_{\tilde{t}_2}$) relative to fixed $m_3$.
 The top edge of this plot corresponds to branching fractions of around thirty percent.
 The regions disfavored in this parameter space by the two analyses we have reinterpreted are rendered in red and magenta\footnote{We have alluded to this above, but the signal regions of ATLAS-CONF-2020-002 that impose these limits are \texttt{SR-8ij-0ib-MJ500} and, more often, \texttt{SR-10ij-1ib-MJ500}.}.
 The green region in the lower left-hand corner shows parameter space excluded by ATLAS-SUSY-2016-09, an ATLAS search using $36.7\, \text{fb}^{-1}$ of $pp$ collisions at $\sqrt{s} = 13\, \text{TeV}$ for pair-produced resonances in flavorless four-jet final states \cite{ATLAS:2018s1} that was used to constrain pair-produced color-octet scalars decaying to gluons.
 This search naturally becomes more sensitive than either search involving final states with top quarks for regions of parameter space where $\text{BF}(O \to t\bar{t})$ is too low.
-Finally visible in \hyperref[f8]{Figure 8} is a blue line with associated error band tracing the combinations of sgluon masses and squark and gluino spectra capable of fitting the $\sigma(pp \to t\bar{t}t\bar{t})$ excess of roughly thirty events announced by ATLAS (viz. \eqref{e4.1} and surrounding discussion).
+Finally visible in \hyperref[f8]{Figure 8} is a blue line with associated error band tracing the combinations of sgluon masses and squark and gluino spectra capable of fitting the $\sigma(pp \to t\bar{t}t\bar{t})$ excess of roughly thirty events\footnote{The line gives exactly thirty events, corresponding to the mean signal strength of $\mu = 2.0$.
+The left side of the band accommodates excesses of up to 54 events; the right side allows as few as 12 additional events.} announced by ATLAS (viz. \eqref{e4.1} and surrounding discussion).
 This line corresponds to cross sections of 17--$22\, \text{fb}$ depending on the efficiencies of the events under ATLAS-CONF-2020-013 (viz. \hyperref[f7]{Figure 7}).
 We see that only the search for four flavorless jets currently excludes any of the displayed parameter space well suited to fit the measured excess, leaving scalars of mass $m_O \in (650,850)\,\text{GeV}$ as viable candidates.
 In the interest of completeness, we note that --- despite the appearance of \hyperref[f8]{Figure 8} --- there are some regions left open by these searches in low-mass scalar sgluon parameter space, so this figure should not be understood to imply that such particles are universally excluded below $m_O \approx 600$--$700\, \text{GeV}$.
 In particular, ATLAS-SUSY-2016-09 only applies to resonances heavier than $500\, \text{GeV}$, which is just out of frame of \hyperref[f8]{Figure 8} \cite{ATLAS:2018s1}.
 The searches for particles decaying to $t\bar{t}$, on the other hand, are ineffective below the on-shell top quark pair decay threshold at about $350\, \text{GeV}$.
 A slightly outdated but more comprehensive survey of collider constraints on sgluons in minimal $R$-symmetric models is available in \cite{Carpenter:2020mrsm}.